Design History: How Fuel Prices Shaped the Look of Cars

 Period: The 1973 oil crisis sharply raised gasoline prices, forcing manufacturers to reconsider their approach to design.

-Design: Manufacturers have begun to focus on fuel economy.
+Design: At this stage, fuel prices have already begun to have a significant impact on car design.
+Manufacturers have begun to focus on fuel economy.
 This led to smaller cars, improved aerodynamics and the introduction of more efficient engines.

 Age of Ecology and Technological Boom (1980s – 2000s)